-INTS 221 History of East Asian-American Relations 3 units
+INTS 221 History of East Asian-America Relations

 This course is a historical survey of East Asian-American relations from around 1800 to the present, with special emphasis on the origins and changes of American thinking about three East Asian countries: China, Japan, and Korea.
 It also examines American interests in East Asia.
 Same as: HIST 221.